 Transmission

 Check the operation of the engine, clutch, gearbox and axle shafts.
-Check that they do not make any unusual noise when moving.
+Check that they do not make unusual noise when driving.

 Brake system

-1. Check that the car does not pull to the side when braking, and that the wheels do not lock up too early.
+1. Check that the vehicle does not pull to one side when braking and that the wheels do not lock up too early.

 2. Check that the steering wheel does not shake when braking.

-3. Check the operation of the hand brake and brake booster.
-To do this, depress the brake pedal several times and start the engine.
-The pedal should go down a little.
-Let the engine run for a few minutes and shut it down.
+3. Check the operation of the handbrake and brake booster.
+To do this, press the brake pedal several times and start the engine.
+The pedal should drop slightly.
+Let the engine run for a few minutes and turn it off.
 Press the brake pedal.
-You should hear the vacuum booster hiss.
-After a few clicks, it should stop, and the pedal should become much stiffer.
+You should hear the hiss of the vacuum booster.
+After several presses, it should stop, and the pedal should become significantly harder.